Kingston Access Bus (KAB)

 STAT HOLIDAY SERVICE.

-Kingston Access Services will operate with limited service on the following dates:
+Kingston Access Bus will operate with limited service on the following days:

 TRIP REQUESTS OUT OF REGULAR SERVICE AREA

-Permanent bookings are available for those who travel on a regular pre-determined basis to/from the same destination at the same time.
+Permanent bookings (also known as subscription trips) are available for those who travel on a regular pre-determined basis to/from the same destination at the same time.
 Approximately 52% of all trips completed by Kingston Access Services are permanent bookings.
 The following rules apply:

 NO-SHOW & CANCELLATION POLICY